 Particularly if you study away for an academic semester or year and adjust extensively to your new environment, returning home can be difficult.
-Students often go through the stages of reverse culture shock as they readjust to the many ways that life is different in the U.S. from the one they've become accustomed to.
+Students often again go through the stages of culture shock as they readjust to the many ways that life is different in the U.S. from the one they've become accustomed to.
 Another frustration is often that students have a new perspective on the world which might not be shared by family and friends who did not have the same experience.

 Follow the same advice for dealing with culture shock as you readjust at home or Furman.
 Stay in touch with friends from your destination country and other students who shared the experience.
 Share photos, stories, and/or a journal with friends and family, but be prepared for them to have a different perspective as they learn about your experience than you do, and perhaps even to get bored before you're finished with the album.
 Their lives have carried on while you were away, and things that may seem mundane to you right now might be an important part of their world.
-Finally, capitalize on your experience and new global perspective by pursuing further language training, becoming involved with the Furman University International Student Association, apply for the Peer Ambassador position, conduct undergraduate research with a faculty member, take part in an internship, engage in new clubs and organizations relating to your interests from abroad, or create your own CLP.or volunteering with immigrant communities in the Greenville area.
+Finally, capitalize on your experience and new global perspective by pursuing further language training, becoming involved with the Furman University International Student Association, or volunteering with immigrant communities in the Greenville area.